tytydraco/yessleep/out/Honesty.md

 &#x200B;

 I had that same dream for a month.
 Every single night.
 Some nights I would wake up in the middle and when I went back to sleep the dream would continue.

 &#x200B;

+***You wouldn’t be dreaming it if there was nothing to it.***

+&#x200B;

+The same voice whispered in my ear every day.
+Never when someone else was around.
+I had never responded to it out loud, but the thoughts in my head seemed to do the trick anyway.
+Maybe it was part of whatever was wrong with me.

+&#x200B;

 I slept on the couch every night too.
 I tried to interact with my husband as normal but he had clearly noticed me pulling back.
 He begged me to talk to him but how could I tell him about this stupid dream?
 How would he understand at this point?
 I still hadn’t called my sister, but she had called me five times so far.
 Her voicemails were getting more worried.
 Yesterday she texted me asking me to call her and begged me to tell her if she had done something.

 &#x200B;